 SOME TIPS FOR A TRANSFORMATIONAL STUDY GROUP

 1) Let each session be done around a full meal around a table.
-I can’t fully explain it but there is something unique about sharing meals together for bonding and building friendships.
-If people are comfortable with it let me also recommend that you include a breaking of bread and a sharing of wine together as an expression of the Lord’s Supper and our communion with Christ.
+There is something unique about sharing meals together for bonding and building friendships.
+If people are comfortable with it let me also recommend that you include a breaking of bread and a sharing of wine together as an expression of the Lord’s Supper.

 2) Take some quiet time each week to actually read through all the Scriptures listed.
 That’s the real food here!